2023-11-07 10:11:25

 “Despite the reduction in deficits, gross financing needs are expected to increase further to reach 16.0% of GDP in 2023 (compared to 12.6% in 2022), mainly due to the increase in debt amortization.
 In fact, almost two-thirds of the funding is expected to go toward amortization, since a significant amount of debt matures at the end of the year.
 While this helps to somewhat reduce the level of public debt (from 79.8% in 2022 to 76.9% of GDP in 2023), it also increases Tunisia’s dependence on external sources of financing, which are expected to represent around 57% of total financing… FDI would remain stable and portfolio investments minimal, sovereign loans should still cover external financing needs while Tunisia continues to be deprived of access to international capital markets. ”, the document further explains.

-The same source indicates that the absence of an IMF program raises uncertainties about external financing, and that it is crucial to determine how this will affect Tunisia.
+The same source indicates that the absence of an IMF program raises uncertainties regarding external financing, and that it is crucial to determine how this will affect Tunisia.
 Although an agreement was reached with Tunisian authorities in October 2022 for submission to the IMF board, this program has not been finalized, adding an additional layer of uncertainty.

 He added that if Tunisia manages to accelerate the pace of reforms and maintain a sufficient level of financing, a slight recovery in growth in the medium term is anticipated, as well as a stabilization of macroeconomic and budgetary imbalances.
-This recovery could allow the economy to converge on a long-term growth trajectory, while reducing inflation and improving financing conditions.
+This recovery might allow the economy to converge on a long-term growth trajectory, while reducing inflation and improving financing conditions.

 “We expect the economy to slightly accelerate its growth rate to 3% in 2025–2026.
 This would imply a slow convergence around the mid-2030s towards the long-term growth trajectory, from which the economy deviated during the Covid-19 crisis.
 We expect a slight decrease in inflation due to the relatively large post-Covid output gap and the slight increases in public wages following last year’s government-Ugtt agreement,” the document underlines.